24900271/EX-No.6.1.-DESIGN-THE-VARIOUS-PARTS-OF-A-MECHANICAL-COMPONENT-AND-ASSEMBLE/README.md

-# EX-No.6.1.
+## EX-No.6.1.
 DESIGN THE VARIOUS PARTS OF A MECHANICAL COMPONENT AND ASSEMBLE

-## DATE:
+## NAME:AMIRITHA.S.R

 ## AIM:
 To Design the various parts of a mechanical component and assemble it using a bottom-up approach then convert it into the orthographic view